 The returns on riskier emerging markets are higher in aggregate, and with the right strategy, an investor or manager can deliver strong returns with a well-informed active strategy.
 "Emerging markets are inefficient," says the portfolio manager, and "you can reliably outperform if you choose the right managers in emerging markets."
-He says, "high-conviction managers who focus on more niche areas" as especially good candidates for emerging markets.
-And, he adds, such active equity strategies are especially valuable now because private markets are over-valued.
+He says, "high-conviction managers who focus on more niche areas" such as small-cap stocks are especially good candidates in the current climate.
+And, he adds, such active equity strategies are especially viable now because private markets are over-valued.
 "Private equity and venture capital have delivered excess in recent years, but it's hard to get into private markets now because they haven't corrected in price," since private assets are not marked-to-market using recent arms-length transaction valuations.
-Thus, he says, "it's hard if not impossible to find a good entry point for private markets."
+Thus, he says, "it's hard if not impossible to find a good entry point for private markets" yet alpha returns are still available in small-cap stocks and other niche markets.